HugTeddy/SMMOBot-Teddybear/README.md

 Please DM `HugTed#7154` on discord for statistics functions and historical tracking.
 Due to data collection and storage concerns, tracking functions requiring data storage will require initial setup sequence.

 ## What's New!
+### Cosmetic Quizzes
+Verifier players can take short multiple choice quizzes to access various cosmetics and other customization options.
+Check out `~dc` to get stared.

 ### Profile Customization
 Verified players can tip other verified players with the `~tip @user` command.
 These tips can be used to customize one's personal profile page.
 Including profile page color, profile avatar, custom badges, and more.